French National Perinatal Surveys

 An interview (face to face or by telephone) will be conducted with a reference person at the maternity ward, to characterize the birth environment.

 A follow-up at two months: the women will be recontacted online or by telephone so as to answer a new approximately 15-minute questionnaire.
-This questionnaire will cover notably the health of mother and child since their return home, the feeding of the child, the mother’s reactions to care received at delivery, and environmental exposure during pregnancy.
+This questionnaire will cover notably the health of mother and child since their return home, the feeding of the child, the mother’s reactions to the care she received during childbirth, her mental health and her exposure to screens, etc.

 Medication intake from the national health data system (SNDS): data on health insurance for the mother and child will be used to provide more information on medical care during pregnancy and delivery and on maternal illnesses treated before pregnancy.

-All team members work in EPOPé (perinatal epidemiology, obstetrics, and pediatric research team) at CRESS (Center of Research in Epidemiology and Statistics).
+All team members work in the OPPaLE team (Perinatal, Obstetric and Paediatric Epidemiology Research Team) at CRESS (Center of Research in Epidemiology and Statistics).
 The team works under the aegis of Inserm (French National Institute of Health and Medical Research) and the University of Paris.

 Our partners